But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

 Whilst it is far from the best it is certainly the biggest.
 It's the biggest slaughter of land-based wildlife on the planet.
 The only slaughter that even comes close is the seal slaughter in Canada which is tiny in comparison, with 200,000 seals killed for their fur.

-Well, NIKE, we are watching, and you have been told.
+Well, adidas, we are watching, and you have been told.
 Australians do not want our beautiful, gentle, inquisitive, sensitive and unique kangaroos made into soccer boots.

-Whilst kangaroos are being terrorised and shot, joeys ruthlessly bludgeoned to death, NIKE executives and shareholder are celebrating.
-Last year their revenue increased by 19% to $44.5 billion.
-Their CEO John Donahoe, the man who has the power to end NIKE’s use of kangaroos, had a full salary package plus stocks that came to a staggering $23.2 million.
+Whilst kangaroos are being terrorised and shot, joeys ruthlessly bludgeoned to death, adidas executives and shareholder are celebrating.
+Last year their annual revenue was a whopping $23.718 billion.
+Their CEO Bjorn Gulden, the man who has the power to end adidas's use of kangaroos, has a salary in the millions.

-NIKE does not have to use kangaroos.
-There are alternatives and NIKE is already using them!
-They even manufacture a product called kanga-lite which is synthetic, sustainable and cruelty free.
+Adidas does not have to use kangaroos.
+There are alternatives and adidas is already using them!

-It's time NIKE took a stand.
-Diadora, Prada and Versace have all banned the use of kangaroo skins.
-As a powerful and influential corporation, we ask NIKE to join them and bring an end to this unnecessary killing.
+It's time adidas took a stand.
+Nike, Puma, New Balance, Diadora, Prada and Versace have all banned the use of kangaroo skins.
+As a powerful and influential corporation, we ask adidas to join them and bring an end to this unnecessary killing.

 Parliamentary Inquiry finds government data on kangaroo numbers “biologically impossible” and “large-scale misrepresentation”